Senate passes stopgap bill to fund US government through December

 HOUSE APPROVES SPENDING BILL IN EFFORT TO AVOID GOVERNMENT SHUTDOWN DURING PANDEMIC

-The bipartisan funding agreement, which passed the House of Representatives last week, is the result of discussions between House Speaker Nancy Pelosi, D-Calif., and U.S. Treasury Secretary Steven Mnuchin.
+The bipartisan agreement, which passed the House of Representatives last week, is the result of discussions between House Speaker Nancy Pelosi, D-Calif., and Mnuchin.

-It includes provisions coveted by both sides, including farm aid and nutrition assistance.
+The bill includes key priorities for both parties, including support for the Commodity Credit Corp., which was established in the 1930s to protect farm income and prices.
+It does, however, contain limits sought by Democrats to disallow some payments to the fossil fuel industry.

-Called a continuing resolution, the measure will maintain funding at current levels.
+The continuing resolution, which will maintain funding at current levels, also contains $8 billion for nutrition assistance programs.

+In order for the government to remain funded past Dec.
+11, lawmakers either need to approve another continuing resolution, or reach an agreement on 12 appropriation bills for fiscal 2021.

-Unless a full-year spending agreement is agreed upon before the December deadline, lawmakers may face a renewed government shutdown threat before the start of a new Congress.
+However, approvals could potentially be required during a lame-duck session and a transition between administrations, which means lawmakers may face a renewed government shutdown threat before the start of a new Congress.

 Democratic leaders on Wednesday delayed voting on a $2.2 trillion coronavirus aid bill, as confirmed cases begin to rise in some states.